 6. Plan for Activities that Beat the Heat

-7. Be Pro-Active to Avoid Heat Stroke
+7. Be Proactive to Avoid Heat Stroke

-• Taking frequent breaks when hiking and partaking in other strenuous outdoor activities
+- Taking frequent breaks when hiking and partaking in other strenuous outdoor activities

-• Taking time to cool down each day – find a swimming pool, buy freezies or get some ice cream
+- Taking time to cool down each day – find a swimming pool, buy freezies or get some ice cream

-8. Wear the Proper Clothing
+8. Wear Heat-Protective Proper Clothing

 Hot temperatures do not always equate to simply wearing less clothing.
 When the heat and UV rays get particularly high, there are specific articles of clothing you can wear to protect yourself against the heat.